lealceldeiro/gems/SpringBoot2Recipes/ch03/README.md

 **Solution**

 To avoid creating different versions of a page for different locales, the web pages should be made independent of the locale by externalizing locale-sensitive text messages.
 Spring is able to resolve text messages by using a message source, which has to implement the `MessageSource` interface.
 In the page templates it can be used either special tags or do lookups for the messages.

+## 3.6 Resolving User Locales

+**Problem**

+In order for a web application to support internationalization, each user’s preferred locale must be identified and display contents according to this locale.

+**Solution**

+In a Spring MVC application, a user’s locale is identified by a locale resolver, which has to implement the `LocaleResolver` interface.
+Spring MVC comes with several `LocaleResolver` implementations for you to resolve locales by different criteria.
+Alternatively, an own custom locale resolver may be created by implementing that interface.

+Spring Boot allows to set the `spring.mvc.locale-resolver` property.
+This can be set to `ACCEPT` (the default) or `FIXED`.
+The first will create an `AcceptHeaderLocaleResolver`; the latter, a `FixedLocaleResolver`.
+It can be also define a locale resolver by registering a bean of type `LocaleResolver` in the web application context. **The bean name of the locale resolver must set to `localeResolver` so it can be autodetected**.